AngelinaNSS/AngelinaNSS/README.md

 While these advancements hold great promise, it's essential to consider potential challenges, such as ethical considerations, data privacy, and the digital divide.
 Additionally, policymakers, researchers, and industry stakeholders need to collaborate to ensure that AI in agriculture is deployed in ways that benefit the environment, society, and the economy.
 Through responsible and sustainable implementation, AI and technologies can contribute significantly to a more resilient, efficient, and environmentally friendly food production system for the future.

+#Nutrigenomics: This field explores the interaction between nutrition and genetics,the relationship between human genome, human nutrition and health.
+An individual's genetic makeup influences their response to different nutrients can lead to personalized dietary recommendations for optimal health.